Bram-Hub/VisualLogic-Web/readme.md

 npm run lint
 ```

-Some errors can be fixed automatically be eslint by running the command
+Some errors can be fixed automatically by eslint by running the command

 ```bash
 npm run lint:fix